vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 That which is free of all supports whether external existents  like jar or ftower or internal existents like pleasure, pain or  thought, that which is free of all tattvas or constitutive principles,  of the residual traces of all klelas, that is sunya.
 In the highest  sense, it is not sunya as such (i.e. as Don-existence)".
 Avidya.  asmita, raga. dvela, and abhinivela i.e. primal ignorance. the  feeling of I-ness. attraction. repulsion and fear of death are  considered to be kleias.

-Sivopidhyiya has further given a long quotation from  Vimarsa-dlpika which means that Siva is full and free and  fundamental ground of all that is known as void, from whom  all the tattvas arise and in whom they are all dissolved.
+Sivopidhyiya has further given a long quotation from  vimarśa-dlpika which means that Siva is full and free and  fundamental ground of all that is known as void, from whom  all the tattvas arise and in whom they are all dissolved.
 Since  ~iva or the foundational consciousness cannot be described in  words or any determination of thought, therefore, is He called

 '~iinya.